Quick Glance Creating Values

 Chroma is the departure degree of a color from the neutral color of the same value.
 Colors of low chroma are sometimes called “weak,” while those of high chroma are said to be “highly saturated,” “strong,” or “vivid.”

-Lightfastness The ability of a paint to maintain its color over time.
+Lightfastness is the ability of a paint to maintain its color over time.
 The opposite of fugitive.

 Limited color palette is a small, curated selection of pigments—typically 2 to 6, often just 3 or 4—rather than using a full set.